 The Graduate Student Internships for Career Exploration Program (GSICE) is a program at UCSF that allows graduate students to do internships outside of academic research.
 The goal of GSICE is to provide students with hands-on experience in appropriate career environments in order to help graduate students at UCSF make informed decisions about which of the many career paths to pursue post graduation.
-The Graduate Student Internships for Career Exploration program consists of two main components: the GSICE training component and the GSICE internship.
+The GSICE program consists of two main components: the GSICE training component and the GSICE internship.

-- A student must have the approval of their PI and the Graduate Program Director to go on a GSICE internship.
+A student must have the approval of their Thesis Advisor and the Graduate Program Director to go on a GSICE internship.

-- The PI and the Graduate Program Director have the ultimate discretion in deciding if a GSICE internship is appropriate for a student.
-The GSICE program is not a requirement and PI’s are not required to let their students be part of the program.
+The Thesis Advisor and the Graduate Program Director have the ultimate discretion in deciding if a GSICE internship is appropriate for a student.
+Advisors are not required to let their students pursue an internship.

-- The training component of GSICE consists of 8 workshops that will be approximately 2 hours in length.
+The training component of GSICE consists of 8 workshops that are approximately 2 hours in length.